Whether you need support paying your bill, or just helpful ways to manage your payments, we’re here to listen and assist you where we can.

 - more than 14 days have lapsed since the issue of a reminder notice

-- we've sent a warning notice including information on GWMWater’s Hardship Policy and other programs that are available to help you with payment difficulties
+- we've sent a final notice including information on GWMWater’s Customer Support Policy and other programs that are available to help you with payment difficulties

 - we've attempted to make contact with you about the non-payment